Coffea-casa: an analysis facility prototype: Analysis Facility Motivation and Design

 \subsection{Integration with Data Access}

 Coffea-casa users need to access data hosted by an HEP experiment; while these are traditionally secured with GSI, users do not have a GSI credential within the facility.
-Instead, the auto-generated data access token can be used to authenticate with an proxy service based on XRootD/XCache~\cite{bib:xcache}.
+Instead, the auto-generated data access token can be used to authenticate with a proxy service based on XRootD/XCache~\cite{bib:xcache}.
 The proxy service, operated by the facility administrators, has a valid credential for accessing experiment data.
 Data is downloaded on demand from an infrastructure like CMS's "Any Data, Any Time, Anywhere" (AAA) data federation~\cite{bib:AAA}.
 In the current deployment, because we can guarantee all authenticated users are valid CMS members, we assume any authenticated access to the proxy service is allowed to access CMS data.
+We envision that each experiment will have their separate portal and their separate credentials.

 Finally, to ease the discovery of the correct internal hostname of the proxy and setup of the token, we provide a custom plugin to the XRootD client \cite{bib:xrdplugin}.
 This plugin intercepts all XRootD file-open requests, changes the URL to point at the local proxy, and adds the data access token to the session authentication.